enriicola/high-performance-clowns/hw1/report/report.md

 # Vectorization 🏹

 First of all, we studied the code alone and we interrogated ourselves about possible vectorization problems that seemed not to be there.
-Secondly, we leveraged the OpenMP report flag in order to produce useful outputs about what the compiler did.
+Secondly, we leveraged the intel compiler report flag in order to produce useful outputs about what the compiler did.
 The following texts display what we obtained as said report, only for the hotspot, for readability issues.

 ```
 Begin optimization report for: DFT